murchlab/sample_package/README.md

         Leadin Feedrate = 4 in/min

 3. Side parameters:

-    a.
-For roughing

         Allowance = 0.01 in

         Stepover = 80%

-    b.
-For finishing

-          Allowance = 0 in

-          Stepover = 80%
+        Wedge Machining: True

 4. Depth parameters:

+    a.
+For roughing

         Bottom Allowance = 0 in